barnysanchez/useful_guides/Python Virutal Environments.md

 barnysanchez@IBM3R > eval "$(pyenv init -)"
 ```

-***Why did I do those crazy commands?*** because later on when I tried this the first time and used `pyinstaller` later to make my package, I ran into problems, and searching for answers I came across 2 links that explained that I needed to build with CPython shared-library enabled.
+***Why did I do those crazy commands?*** because when I tried this the first time and used `pyinstaller` to make my package, I ran into problems, and searching for answers I came across 2 links that explained that I needed to build with CPython shared-library enabled.
 References:

 https://stackoverflow.com/questions/58548730/how-to-use-pyinstaller-with-pipenv-pyenv   (scroll to the bottom, exactly what I followed)